 I doubt it was a message message from anybody important.

-Well, Gavin Newsom continues his uh uh dangerous rhetoric.
+Well, Gavin Newsom continues his dangerous rhetoric.

 It doesn't.

-It sounds like you're really warning them of an actual physical immediate danger.
+It sounds like you're really warning them of an actual physical, immediate danger.

-That's that's how I hear it.
+That's how I hear it.

 Do you hear that differently?